adamianp10/botany563_/Phyloproject/notebook-log.md

 https://github.com/Taming-the-BEAST/Substitution-model-averaging
 https://github.com/BEAST2-Dev/bModelTest/wiki

-# In genera terms the pipeline goes as this:
+#In general terms the pipeline goes as this:
 - Import your data to BEAUTI (fasta aligned files)
 - decided if you want to link your files (this is only needed if you had more than one DNA region, or i you thing certaing regons may have different assumptions (clocl model, site model, etc).
 - Choose the site model, the program only give you a couple that according to some FAQ you can modified to the different other models.
 In my case i installed first the bModelTest which choose the model for me and selected this option in the site Model tab.